 (D) For determining whether an applicant for renewal of credential has interrupted service, school vacations, paid leave, and a change in employment between school units without loss of work days shall not be considered interrupted service.
 If an applicant submits verification from all employing superintendents or headmasters (employers) for the previous five years, a national records check shall not be repeated for renewal applications.

-3. After it has been determined that all requirements have been met as specified in this rule, the credential shall be issued and shall be valid as of the date that the application package was determined by the Department to be complete.
+3. After it has been determined that all requirements have been met as specified in this rule, the credential shall be issued and shall be valid as of the date that the application was determined by the Department to be complete.

 A. Issuance in Error.
 A holder shall not be entitled to a credential mistakenly issued by the Department.
 The removal of any credential in accordance with this paragraph shall not result in the penalties set forth in Section 4.3 of this rule for any portion of the academic year during which action was taken.
 The Commissioner shall give the holder 30 days written notice of the tentative determination of error, the pendency of the reversal of the issuance, and the holder’s opportunity to be heard.
 The notice shall inform the holder that the proposed reversal is final after the expiration of 30 days unless the holder files an appeal as provided in Chapter 119.
 An issuance may be reversed for lack of any requirement for a complete application as defined in Section 4.1 of this rule, including dishonor of a check or credit card, or any other reason causing non-receipt by the Department of the required fee.